Vampeyer/profilepage/README.md

 * Include a minimun of 2 media Queries , - Im not even going to reference this as my code is littered with them .
 Media queries are an interesting feature for a number of uses and helped me kind of relate to jquery and learning that.

 * github repository with at least 5 commits ,
-     - I have committed a lot and working with git is both a tool to have to learn , and super helpful for version control.  -  -  - I need mainstream merging lessons. - -  - but great tool to use and learn.
+     - I have committed a lot and working with git is both a tool to have to learn , and super helpful for version control.  -  -  - -  - but great tool to use and learn.

 * CSS requirements ,  - nav menu and flexbox.
 I used 3 media queries at the least and there still may be extra uneeded media queries , will focus on that more later

 columns in the media queries in the main paragraph text

+columns in one other page i think4

+custom phone # and email links

-menu bar resizes
+menu bar resizes  w media query - (min-width)

 the gif on my contact page on full screen will draw you in to pass and hire me.